 You can also give one of the seasoning blends from this list if you want to try something different.

-Next place 5 or 6 morels into the flour mixture.
+Place 5 or 6 morels into the flour mixture.
 Re-seal the bag and gently shake it until the mushrooms are coated.
 Shake the excess off, kind of like rolling dice, or gently tapping them on the inside of the bag.
-Place the floured morels onto a rimmed sheet pan and repeat with the remaining mushrooms.
+Then place the floured morels onto a rimmed sheet pan and repeat with the remaining mushrooms.

 Next, melt 1 stick of good quality butter over medium heat in a deep-sided stainless steel frying pan.
 Once the butter is hot, work in batches by adding a few morels into the skillet cut side down.
 Cook for 6 to 7 minutes (depending on their size) or until golden brown.
 Use a fork or small spatula to carefully turn the pan fried morel mushroom, cooking for an additional 5 to 6 more minutes.